Learn about the Maternal and Child Health (MCH) Leadership Competencies by browsing this web page or by downloading the PDF document.

 Foundational.
 At a foundational level, MCH leaders will:

-- Describe the ethical implications of health disparities within MCH populations.
+- Describe SDOH, understand health equity, and offer strategies to address health disparities within MCH populations.

 Advanced.
 Building on the foundational skills, MCH leaders will:

-Complex challenges faced by MCH populations and the systems that serve them necessitate critical thinking.
-Critical thinking is the ability to identify an issue or problem, frame it as a specific question, consider it from multiple perspectives, evaluate relevant information, and develop a reasoned resolution.
+Complex challenges faced by MCH populations and the systems that serve them require critical thinking.
+Critical thinking is the ability to identify an issue or problem, frame it as a specific question, consider it from multiple perspectives, evaluate relevant information, and develop a resolution.

-Implementation science is also a vital component of critical thinking in order to promote the adoption and integration of evidence-based practices, interventions, and policies.1
+Implementation science is also a vital component of critical thinking to promote the timely adoption and integration of evidence-informed practices, interventions, and policies.

 MCH leaders will demonstrate a working knowledge of:

-- The cognitive hierarchy of critical thinking: knowledge, comprehension, application, analysis, synthesis, and evaluation.
+- The components of critical thinking: knowledge, comprehension, application, analysis, synthesis, and evaluation.

-- Basic statistics, epidemiology, qualitative and quantitative research, systematic review, and meta-analyses.
+- Basic statistics, epidemiology, qualitative and quantitative research, systematic review, and meta-analysis.

-- The levels of evidence used in guidelines and recommendations of their professional organizations.
+- The types of evidence used in guidelines and recommendations for public health and clinical practice, including lived experience and community-generated knowledge.

 Foundational.
 At a foundational level, MCH leaders will:

-- Evaluate various perspectives, sources of information, merits of various approaches, and possible unintended consequences in addressing a clinical, organizational, community-based, or research challenge.
+- Evaluate various perspectives, sources of information, strengths and limitations of various approaches, and possible unintended consequences of addressing a clinical, organizational, community-based, or research challenge.

-- Use population data to assist in determining the needs of a population for the purposes of designing programs, formulating policy, and conducting research or training.
+- Use population data, community input, and lived experience to determine the needs of a population for the purposes of designing programs, formulating policy, and conducting research or training.

-- Demonstrate the ability to critically analyze research.
+- Demonstrate the ability to use an equity lens to critically analyze research, programs, and policies.

 Advanced.
 Building on the foundational skills, MCH leaders will:

-- Present and discuss a rationale for policies and programs that is grounded in research and addresses the information needs of different audiences.
+- Present and discuss a rationale for policies and programs that is grounded in evidence and addresses the information needs of diverse audiences.

-- Use implementation science to analyze and translate research findings into policies and programs.
+- Use implementation science to analyze and translate evidence into policies and programs.

-- Develop and apply evidence-based practice guidelines and policies in their field.
+- Develop and apply evidence-informed practice guidelines and policies in their field.

 Communication is the verbal, nonverbal, and written sharing of information.
 The communication process consists of a sender who develops and presents the message and the receiver who works to understand the message.
-Communication involves both the message (what is being said) and the delivery method (how the message is presented).
+Communication involves both the message and how the message is presented.
 Health communication is vital for influencing behavior that can lead to improved health.

 Skillful communication is the ability to convey information to and receive information from others effectively.
-It includes essential components of attentive listening and clarity in writing or speaking for a variety of audiences.
-Other forms of communication, such as body language and tone, are equally important.
+It includes essential components of attentive listening and clarity in writing for or presenting to (through speaking, signing, use of augmentative and alternative communication devices, etc.) a variety of audiences.
 An understanding of the impact of culture, language, literacy level, and disability on communication between MCH professionals and the individuals, families, and populations they serve is also important.

 MCH leaders will demonstrate a working knowledge of:

-- Principles of communication for all modalities, including verbal, written, and nonverbal, in various practice, policy, and research settings.
+- Principles of communication using different modalities, including verbal, written, and nonverbal, in various practice, policy, and research settings.

-- Approaches to overcome communication challenges, such as literacy levels, disability, cultural meanings, language differences, professional terms, and acronyms.
+- Approaches to address differences in communication needs, such as literacy levels, disability, technical jargon, and acronyms.

 Foundational.
 At a foundational level, MCH leaders will:

-- Share thoughts, ideas, and feelings effectively and with cultural and linguistic proficiency in discussions, meetings, and presentations with individuals and diverse groups.
+- Share thoughts, ideas, and feelings effectively with individuals and groups from diverse backgrounds.

-- Write clearly, effectively, and with cultural and linguistic proficiency to express information about issues and services that affect MCH population groups.
+- Communicate clearly and effectively using plain language and other accessibility principles to express information about issues that affect MCH populations.

-- Tailor information for the intended audience(s), purpose, and context by using appropriate communication messaging.
+- Tailor information for the intended audience(s), purpose, and context by using appropriate communication messaging, tools like interpretation services, and health literacy principles, and using different modalities for dissemination.
 Audiences can include consumers, policymakers, clinicians, and the public.

 Advanced.
 Building on the foundational skills, MCH leaders will:

-- Employ a repertoire of communication skills that includes disseminating information in a crisis, relaying difficult news, and explaining opportunities and risks for health promotion and disease prevention.
+- Employ foundational communication skills in challenging situations, such as receiving or presenting information during an emergency, relaying difficult news, or explaining opportunities and risks for health promotion and disease prevention.

-Negotiation is a cooperative process where participants try to find a solution that meets the legitimate interests of involved parties; it is a discussion intended to produce an agreement.
+Negotiation is a cooperative process where participants try to find a solution that meets the legitimate interests of involved parties.

-Conflict resolution is the process of resolving or managing a dispute by sharing each party's points of view and adequately addressing their interests so that they are satisfied with the outcome.
+Conflict resolution is the process of resolving or managing a dispute by sharing each party's perspective and adequately addressing their interests so that they are satisfied with the outcome.

-MCH professionals approach negotiations and conflict with objectivity and are open to new information but aware of long-term desired outcomes that include relationship-building and development of trust.
+MCH professionals approach conflict and negotiations with knowledge of interpersonal and systemic power differentials, and awareness of their own perspectives and implicit biases.
+They acknowledge that relationship building and development of trust are critical long-term outcomes.
 They recognize when compromise is appropriate to overcome an impasse and when persistence toward a different solution is warranted.

 MCH leaders will demonstrate a working knowledge of:

-- Characteristics of conflict and how conflict is manifested in organizational contexts.
+- Characteristics of conflict and how conflict manifests in organizational contexts.

-- Sources of potential conflict in an interdisciplinary setting.
-These could include differences in terminology and norms among disciplines and the relationships between mentors and students.
+- Sources of potential conflict in interdisciplinary, community, and family settings.
+These could include differences in terminology and norms among disciplines, the dynamics between communities and institutions, and the relationships between individuals.

-- The strategies and techniques useful for successful negotiation with various groups.
+- Strategies and techniques useful for successful negotiation with groups with diverse backgrounds, strengths, and resources.

 Foundational.
 At a foundational level, MCH leaders will:

-- Understand their own points of view and negotiation/ conflict-handling styles, and possess emotional self-awareness and self-regulation.
+- Understand their own implicit biases, points of view, and styles of managing conflict and negotiation; and possess emotional self-awareness and self-regulation.

-- Understand others' points of view, how various styles can influence negotiation and conflict resolution, and how to adapt to others' styles to resolve differences.
+- Understand others' points of view, how various styles can influence negotiation and conflict resolution, and how to adapt to others' styles to navigate differences.

-- Apply strategies and techniques of effective negotiation and evaluate the impact of personal communication and negotiation style on outcomes.
+- Apply strategies and techniques of effective negotiation and evaluate the impact of communication and negotiation styles on outcomes.

 Advanced.
 Building on the foundational skills, MCH leaders will: